Hyperfoil/qDup/README.md

 new entries with standard java regex capture groups `(?<name>.*)`

 ## YAML
-The best way to use the tool is to run `gralde jar` and use the executable jar to run tests based on yaml configuration.
+The best way to use the tool is to build with `gradle jar` and use the executable jar to run tests based on yaml configuration.
 The yaml format supports the following: